Northern Institute of Applied Climate Sciences (NIACS), U.S. Forest Service

 Helps identify and tailor climate adaptation actions for given land management goals, with a focus on forests, agriculture and natural resources, at a location of interest in the Northeast or Midwest.

-Reports can be completed online or in hard copy.
+- Reports associated with the fuller, original format can be completed online or in hard copy.

 A reasonable amount of time and good knowledge of the land of interest.